Boston University Terriers men's basketball

 The Boston University Terriers men's basketball team is the intercollegiate basketball team that represents Boston University in Boston, Massachusetts, United States.
 The school's team currently competes in the Patriot League.
 The Terriers have appeared seven times in the NCAA tournament, making their most recent appearance in 2011.

 Postseason results

 NCAA tournament results

 The Terriers have appeared in the NCAA tournament seven times.
 Their overall tournament record is 2–7.
+In 2020, the Terriers won the Patriot League Tournament to qualify for the 2020 NCAA Tournament before it was canceled due to COVID-19.